jasonbayton/11ty/_src/blog/2011/08/push-your-google-posts-to-twitter-and-facebook.md

 [![](https://r2_worker.bayton.workers.dev/uploads/2011/05/screenshot.163.png "screenshot.163")](https://r2_worker.bayton.workers.dev/uploads/2011/05/screenshot.163.png)

-<div></div>**Feed URL** is where you’ll enter the Google+ feed I posted above, though with your profile number, obviously.. unless you want to post my updates?
+**Feed URL** is where you’ll enter the Google+ feed I posted above, though with your profile number, obviously.. unless you want to post my updates?
 I’d be flattered, I’m sure!
 I doubt you’d be too happy though..

 **When should we make your first post?** gives you the option to post your latest Google+, wait until your next Post, or to publish every Post you’ve posted.
 If your Twitter or Facebook account is a little slow, you may find publishing everything gives the illusion you’re (suddenly!) very active on twitter!